Evals

 | Field | Description | Example |

-7. (Optional) Add **Tool simulations** to emulate tool usage without actually calling the tools.
-Tool simulations are configured at the scenario level:
+7. (Optional) Add **Tool simulations** to emulate Tool usage without actually calling the underlying Tools.
+Tool simulations are configured per scenario:

 <Tip>

-You can add multiple scenarios to a single Test Suite to evaluate different aspects of your Agent's behavior.
-Each scenario can have its own prompt, max turns, number of runs, Evaluators, and tool simulations.
+You can add multiple scenarios to a single test set to evaluate different aspects of your Agent's behavior.
+Each scenario can have its own description, message cap, run count, attached Checks, and Tool simulations.

 </Tip>

-Test scenarios can be reorganized across Test Suites as your testing strategy evolves.
-Each scenario has a dropdown menu (accessible via the three-dot icon next to the scenario name) that provides three operations:
+Scenarios can be reorganized across test sets as your testing strategy evolves.
+Each scenario has a dropdown menu (the three-dot icon next to the scenario name) with three operations:

 | Operation | What it does | When to use it |